 Marine and Coastal Hub Project 1.6: ‘A roadmap for coordinated landscape-scale coastal and marine ecosystem restoration’ identified a lack of support for the adoption of nature-based ideas and technology, and limited inclusion of Traditional Owner groups in the design and implementation of restoration projects.

-Approach
+Approach and findings

 Legal barriers to restoration